rashidkpc/graphital/README.md

 ### Configure

-Set the location of your `graphital.conf` in on the first line of `graphital.rb`:

-    load '/opt/graphital/graphital.conf'
+There is an example configuration file called `graphital.conf.eg` (that will be loaded if nothing else is found).
+You should create your own configuration file at `/etc/graphital.conf` or `/opt/graphital/graphital.conf`.

-Set your Graphite server in graphital.conf:
+Make sure you set your Graphite server address in your `graphital.conf`:

     $HOST = 'graphite.example.com'